thelia-modules/ImportT1/README.md

 This module will import a Thelia 1.5.x database into the local Thelia 2 database.
 The following information will be imported :

 - Customers.
-- The complete catalog, with images and documents, featurees and attributes.
+- The complete catalog, with images and documents, features and attributes.
 - Folders and contents, with images and documents.
 - Orders.